pivotal-cf/docs-phd-ds/service_plans.md

                         <tr>
                             <td>Service Plan Feature Bullet 3 </td>
                         </tr>

                     </tbody>
                 </table>
             </li>
             <li>Enter the following values regarding the cost of Pivotal HD clusters.
 These fields are for display only.
-The values in these fields display to users in the Cloud Foundry CLI and in the Marketplace section of the Pivotal CF Developer Console.<table
+The values in these fields display to users in the Cloud Foundry CLI and in the Marketplace section of the Apps Manager.<table
                     frame="void"
                     rules="all">
                     <caption>Cost Information</caption>